Friendships can change the course of your life. Just ask

 Part of those student clubs’ work is hosting professional conferences at the School.

 Burnett led the planning for the 13th annual CWIB Conference, one of the largest student-run conferences.
 Focused on “breaking barriers,” the event on Nov.
 2, 2018, showcased how women across a range of industries have overcome challenges.
 It attracted 400 attendees, which is higher than the usual 300.
-In addition, 50 prospective students participated in Women’s Weekend, held in conjunction with the conference.
+In addition, 50 prospective students participated in Women’s Workshop, held in conjunction with the conference.

 The conference and leading the club have strengthened Burnett’s hope for the future.